-- Routine medical exams and related routine lab tests and x-rays.
-This coverage for a routine physical exam is limited to one visit for each member in a calendar year. - Appropriate immunizations as recommended by the Advisory Committee on Immunization Practices.
+- Routine medical exams and related routine lab tests and x-rays that your primary care provider decides are suitable for you. - Appropriate immunizations as recommended by the Advisory Committee on Immunization Practices.
 This coverage includes, but is not limited to: flu shots; and travel immunizations. - Blood tests to screen for lead poisoning. - Routine mammograms as recommended and determined suitable by your health care provider.
 This coverage includes at least one baseline mammogram during the five-year period a member is age 35 through 39; and one routine mammogram each calendar year for a member who is age 40 or older.
-If you are determined to be at "high risk" for breast cancer, your health care provider may recommend a screening mammogram outside of these time periods. - Routine prostate-specific antigen (PSA) blood tests.
-This coverage is limited to one test each calendar year for a member who is age 40 or older. - Routine sigmoidoscopies and barium enemas. - Routine colonoscopies. - Preventive health services and screenings as recommended by the U.S. Preventive Services Task Force and the U.S. Department of Health and Human Services. - Diabetes prevention programs for members who have been diagnosed with pre-diabetes.
+If you are determined to be at "high risk" for breast cancer, your health care provider may recommend a screening mammogram outside of these time periods.

+- Routine prostate-specific antigen (PSA) blood tests.
+This coverage includes at least one test each calendar year for a member who is age 40 or older. - Routine sigmoidoscopies and barium enemas. - Routine colonoscopies. - Preventive health services and screenings as recommended by the U.S. Preventive Services Task Force and the U.S. Department of Health and Human Services. - Diabetes prevention programs for members who have been diagnosed with pre-diabetes.
 The goal of these programs is to improve health and decrease the rate of progression to non-insulin dependent diabetes through structured health behavior changes, such as: dietary education; increased physical activity; and weight loss strategies.
 This coverage for diabetes prevention programs is limited to a lifetime benefit limit of one program for each eligible member. - Other routine services furnished in line with Blue Cross and Blue Shield medical policies.

-Important Note: You have the right to full in-network coverage (provided the services are furnished by a preferred provider) for preventive health services as required by the Affordable Care Act and related regulations.
+Important Note: You have the right to full PCP/Plan Approved Benefits (provided the services are furnished by a network provider) for preventive health services as required by the Affordable Care Act and related regulations.
 For a complete description of these preventive health services, you can call the Blue Cross and Blue Shield customer service office.
 The toll free phone number to call is shown on your ID card.
 Or, you can also go online and log on to the Blue Cross and Blue Shield Web site at www.bluecrossma.org.
 The provisions described in this paragraph do not apply to you if your health plan is a grandfathered health plan under the Affordable Care Act.